codezone2022/aws-saa-c02/README.md

 ### ELB Security:
 - ELB supports SSL/TLS & HTTPS termination.
 Termination at load balancer is desired because decryption is resource and CPU intensive.
 Putting the decryption burden on the load balancer enables the EC2 instances to spend their processing power on application tasks, which helps improve overall performance.
 -  Elastic Load Balancers (along with CloudFront) support Perfect Forward Secrecy.
 This is a feature that provides additional safeguards against the eavesdropping of encrypted data in transit through the use of a uniquely random session key.
 This is done by ensuring that the in-use part of an encryption system automatically and frequently changes the keys it uses to encrypt and decrypt information.
 So if this latest key is compromised at all, it will only expose a small portion of the user's recent data.
-- Classic Load Balancers do not support Server Name Indication (SNI).
-SNI allows the server (the LB in this case) to safely host multiple TLS Certificates for multiple sites all under a single IP address (the Alias record or CName record in this case).
+- Server Name Indication (SNI) allows the server (the LB in this case) to safely host multiple TLS Certificates for multiple sites all under a single IP address (the Alias record or CName record in this case).
 To allow SNI, you have to use an Application Load Balancer instead or use it with a CloudFront web distribution.

 ## Auto Scaling